List of The Stand characters: Larry Underwood

-Larry Underwood is a young, narcissistic singer-songwriter who, at the beginning of the novel, is starting to achieve significant success with his debut single, "Baby, Can You Dig Your Man?"
+Lawson "Larry" Underwood is a young, narcissistic singer-songwriter who, at the beginning of the novel, is starting to achieve significant success with his debut single, "Baby, Can You Dig Your Man?"
 He tallies a debt with a drug dealer while living in Los Angeles and travels to New York City to hide, on the pretext of visiting his loving, but deeply disapproving, mother.
 When pressed, his mother points out his greatest character flaw to him directly: "You're a taker...you came home to me because you knew that I have to give."
 As the plague and anarchy destroy New York, Underwood attempts to care for his dying mother, but she eventually succumbs to the superflu.

 Shortly after, Underwood finds he is one of the few living people remaining in New York City.
 He meets a troubled middle-aged woman named Rita Blakemoor and the two decide to leave New York together.
 They experience a frightening trek through the Lincoln Tunnel, an incident that Underwood is often haunted by for much of the story.
 Blakemoor eventually dies from a drug overdose that Underwood describes as "70% accident and 30% suicide."
 He feels guilty over his relief that he does not have to deal with her anymore, a confirmation of his mother's assessment of him.

 Haunted by his dreams of Randall Flagg and Blakemoor, Underwood falls into a semi-catatonic state of self-reflection for several days until he finally collapses from exhaustion in New Hampshire.
 This event is the beginning of a turning point in Larry's life.